ec-jrc/lisflood-code/4_annex_tests/index.md

 |riceIrrigation             |
 |indicator                  |

 **Note:** Due the current implementation of the reservoir module (and its calibration methods), this test could fail on certain domains having reservoirs with particular attributes.
+In the current test basin (PO basin) the test must be successful with reservoir ON.
 **Note:** This test doesn't use a reference dataset so it's not a black-box test.
 It ensures that cold and warm runs are equivalent.

 #### Implementation